majewsky/blog-generator/README.md

   instead of absolute URLs.
 * `%CONTENT%` will be replaced by the generated page contents.

+If these descriptions confuse you, have a look at [my own template.html](https://github.com/majewsky/blog-data/blob/master/template.html).

 ### A note about Markdown

 The markdown dialect recognized by the generator is CommonMark.
 There is one